gnubodhi/Dans-Soil-Alchemy/README.md

 - Dried **dog poo**
 - Dried **weeds** (especially if seeding or invasive)
-- Diseased garden waste
+- Diseased **garden waste**
 - Large **bones**
-- Branches, twigs, logs
+- **Branches, twigs, logs**

-- Put fire out before the branches go to ash as the charcoal is used throughout this composting method.
+✅ *Put the fire out before the branches become ash — the goal is to preserve charcoal (biochar), which is used throughout this composting method.*

-This produces **charcoal (biochar)** and **wood ash**, which are added to the compost process.
+This process produces **charcoal (biochar)** and **wood ash**, which are added to later stages.

 ### ⚠️ Note on Burning Dog Poo:
 Burning dried dog poo helps sterilise it, but may release **airborne particles and bacteria**.
-Only burn in a well-ventilated outdoor space away from people and pets.
-Do **not** burn wet or fresh dog poo.
-I use paperbags from my shopping to reduce particiles entering the air.
-I then put the paper bag at the very bottom of the fire and put sticks and other material ontop.
+Only burn in a well-ventilated outdoor area, away from people and pets.
+I personally use paper bags from my shopping to reduce particles.
+I place the bag at the bottom of the fire and stack sticks and other material on top.

+---

-### 🪱 Alternative: Dog Poo Treatment Without Burning
+## 🪱 Alternative: Dog Poo Treatment Without Burning

-If you don’t want to burn dog poo:
+If you don’t want to burn dog poo, try this method:

 - Dig a hole and place a **bottomless bucket or worm tower** in the ground
 - Add dog poo with some **finished compost** to attract worms
 - Spray with **bokashi liquid** to aid fermentation and reduce odour/pathogens
-- Cover lightly with soil or mulch
+- Cover lightly with **soil or mulch**
-- Cover with ash and charcoal to eliminate ordour
+- Optionally add **ash and charcoal** on top to further reduce odour and absorb ammonia

 This creates a **closed-loop system** for safely breaking down pet waste over time.

 ### ✅ Safety Benefit:
 Burning or fermenting dog waste **destroys harmful microbes and parasites**.
-If managed correctly, it can become a **safe soil amendment**.
+If managed properly, it becomes a **safe soil amendment**.

 ---

 ## 🧴 Stage 2: Reuse Your Bokashi Spray (DIY EM Mix)

-Start with a store-bought bokashi spray bottle, then:
+Start with a store-bought bokashi spray bottle.
+When it's nearly empty, refill it with:

-1. Refill with:
-   - Water treated with **a splash of lemon juice** (to dechlorinate)
+- Water treated with a **splash of lemon juice** (to dechlorinate)
-   - 1 tsp **molasses or treacle**
+- **1 tsp molasses or treacle**
-   - 1 tsp **sugar**
+- **1 tsp sugar**

-2. Leave the cap loose, ferment in a warm place
+Leave the cap **loose**, and let it ferment in a warm, dark place.

-This creates a **live culture of Effective Microorganisms (EM)** for ongoing fermentation.
+This creates a **live culture of Effective Microorganisms (EM)** for ongoing use.

 ### ✅ Safety Benefit:
 Fermentation produces **low-pH conditions** that suppress harmful microbes and prevent spoilage.